-You are eligible for loan forgiveness from the Small Business Administration equal to the amount you spent on the following items during the eight week period beginning on the loan’s date of origination:
+You are eligible for loan forgiveness from the Small Business Administration equal to the amount you spent on the following items during the covered period (8 or 24 weeks) beginning on the loan’s date of origination:

 - Interest on your mortgage obligation incurred during the ordinary course of business